![]() |

 Judge Appointments and the Collegium System

 It empowers senior judges to make these appointments.
-This seen as a way to enclose the judiciary from political pressures and maintain its independence.
+This is seen as a way to enclose the judiciary from political pressures and maintain its independence.

 However, the process has faced criticism which has been given below:-